Counseling

 Family Support

 I work with families to connect them with resources within our school and community.
+I can also consult with families on how to best support their student within the school setting.

-To learn more about opportunities that may be available for your family, please complete the Rockwell Family Resource Survey.
+To learn more about opportunities that may be available for your family, please complete the Rockwell Family Resource Survey

 For a list of community resources, please visit the Lake Washington School District website’s Community Resources page.